Thesis

 Source: SpaceX

 Capable of carrying up to 100 people on interplanetary flights, Starship is intended to serve multiple purposes, including satellite delivery, establishing a base on the moon, and point-to-point transport on Earth.
-Regarding payload delivery, Starship is designed to transport payloads "farther and at a lower marginal cost per launch" than its Falcon vehicles.
-This cost-effectiveness is particularly crucial for establishing bases on the moon and beyond, which will require transporting substantial amounts of cargo.
-Some estimates predict costs could decline to just $200 per kilogram of payload.
-In addition, the company intends to use Starship for fast Earth transport; by enabling travelers to leave orbit, most international trips could take place in under 30 minutes.
+Starship is designed to transport payloads "farther and at a lower marginal cost per launch" than its Falcon vehicles.
+This cost-effectiveness is particularly crucial for establishing bases on the moon and beyond, which will require transporting substantial cargo volumes.
+The company also intends to use Starship for fast Earth transport; by enabling travelers to leave orbit, most international trips would last under 30 minutes.

 Construction of initial prototypes, like a test vehicle named Starhopper, began in early 2019.
 The first near-orbital test flight of the Starship took place on April 20, 2023.
-The rockets rose about 24 miles from the ground before falling six miles and self-destructing due to the loss of multiple engines.
-Since then, Starship has followed up with three increasingly successful tests in November 2023, March 2024, and June 2024.
-A fifth launch took place in October 2024 when Starship’s Super Heavy booster was caught using a pair of “chopsticks” from SpaceX’s launch tower, known as Mechazilla.
-The successful test was described as an "unprecedented feat of engineering"
+The rockets rose about 24 miles from the ground before falling six miles and self-destructing, due to the loss of multiple engines.
+Since then, Starship has followed up with tests in November 2023, March 2024, and June 2024.
+A fifth launch took place in October 2024, when Starship’s Super Heavy booster was caught using a pair of “chopsticks” from SpaceX’s launch tower, known as Mechazilla.
+The successful test was described as an "unprecedented feat of engineering.”

 Super Heavy

 The Super Heavy booster is the first stage of SpaceX’s fully reusable Starship system, designed to provide the thrust needed to launch Starship into orbit.
-Standing at 233 feet tall, it is the largest rocket booster ever built as of October 2024.
-Powered by 33 Raptor engines, the Super Heavy generates more than 16 million pounds of thrust at liftoff, surpassing NASA’s Saturn V in power.
+Standing at 233 feet tall and powered by 33 Raptor engines, it is the largest rocket booster by thrust ever built as of March 2026.
+The Super Heavy generates more than 16 million pounds of thrust at liftoff, surpassing NASA’s Saturn V in power.
 Its primary role is to carry the Starship spacecraft (which handles the payload and mission objectives) into low Earth orbit before detaching and returning to Earth for reuse, either landing on an ocean platform or near the launch site.
 This reusability is key to reducing launch costs and enabling high-frequency, affordable missions for cargo, crewed missions, and future travel to Mars.

 The Super Heavy booster was manufactured using 300-series stainless steel.
 Originally intended to be made from carbon fiber, the switch to stainless steel allowed SpaceX to cut material costs while enhancing the durability and thermal resistance of the booster.
 Stainless steel can endure both extremely high temperatures (up to 870 degrees Celsius) and the cryogenic cold of space (-270 degrees Celsius).
 Additionally, its high ductility and toughness make it less prone to fracturing in harsh environments like space or planetary re-entry.
 SpaceX has also developed a new alloy, 304L, with higher chromium content to boost corrosion resistance, ensuring the booster’s longevity for multiple reuses.
 This design enables the booster to better withstand the challenges of interplanetary travel and repeated launches.